Matszwe02/kalico/docs/Config_Reference.md

 ```
 control: chamber_heater
 #   Chamber heating fan.
+One may link it to heater_bed and use bed's power
+#   to heat up the chamber.
+It ensures no thermay runaway - turns off when
+#   heater is 1 degree below its target.
+Fan turns off when heater isn't
+#   hot enough.
 #heater: heater_bed
 #   Heater which fan is pulling heat from.
-Fan uses proportional controller
-#   of heater's target tempearture, scaling its output.
-Fan turns on at
-#   heater's target_temp - 1.5° and achieves max power at target_temp - 0.5°.
+Fan increases or decreases
+#   its speed proportional to difference between heater's power and 98%.
 #   Temperature control is done with watermark.
+#reaction_speed: 0.01
+#   How fast the fan's target speed should change.
+0.01 is 100 seconds of
+#   ramping up when bed is at 0%.
+#idle_speed: 0
+#   Speed at which fan should be spinning before heater reached its temp.
+#   This option may introduce thermal runaway when set too high!
 ```

 ### [fan_generic]